 Like many utility companies, XEL has seen its fortunes improve alongside artificial intelligence (AI) companies’ ravenous demand to churn out power-hungry datacenters.
 But other drivers are powering Xcel ahead.

-Xcel also offers a stereotypically above-average dividend yield of just under 3% right now.
-That dividend reached 23 years of uninterrupted growth in February 2026, when the company announced it would hike its payout by 4% to 59.25¢ per share.
+Xcel also offers a stereotypically above-average dividend yield of 3% right now, and Argus points out that “the company has grown its dividend faster than some peers,” too.
+That dividend reached 23 years of uninterrupted growth in February 2026, when XEL announced it would hike its payout by 4% to 59.25¢ per share.
+This amounts to less than 60% of its 2026 earnings estimates, which is generally comfortable, certainly for a utility company.

 Related: 15 Best Investment Apps and Platforms [Free + Paid]